-This simple pink sauce pasta is a super alternative to red sauce from a jar.
-It's beautiful pink color is sure to satisfy your pickiest eater.
-Served with a green veggie, garlic bread or a simple salad, it's the perfect busy weeknight dinner!
+Made with pantry ingredients that you likely already have on hand, the pink sauce is kinda like a blend of alfredo sauce and marinara sauce.
+It's beautiful pink color is sure to satisfy even your pickiest eater (we all have one of those).
+Served with a green veggie, garlic bread or a simple salad, it's the perfect dinner for those super busy weeknights we all run into.

 Ingredients